gazette/core/docs/goals_and_nongoals.md

 impossible, as both utilize Kafka topics to replicate application key/value state, and rely on this mechanism to compact replication logs over time.

-Instead, Gazette consumers make use an insight that embedded LSM-Tree DBs such as RocksDB *already* perform regular compaction, and structure their on-disk state as a series of append-only and immutable files.
+Instead, Gazette consumers use an insight that embedded LSM-Tree DBs such as RocksDB *already* perform regular compaction, and structure their on-disk state as a series of append-only and immutable files.
 Rather than replicate and replay individual key/value operations, Gazette consumers instead observe and